globalmentor/hadoop-bare-naked-local-fs/readme.md

 spark.sparkContext().hadoopConfiguration().setClass("fs.file.impl", BareLocalFileSystem.class, FileSystem.class);
 ```

 _Note that you may still get warnings that "HADOOP_HOME and hadoop.home.dir are unset" and "Did not find winutils.exe".
-This is because the Winutils kludge is permeates the Hadoop code and is hard-coded at a low-level, executed statically upon class loading, even for code completely unrelated to file access.
+This is because the Winutils kludge permeates the Hadoop code and is hard-coded at a low-level, executed statically upon class loading, even for code completely unrelated to file access.
 See [HADOOP-13223: winutils.exe is a bug nexus and should be killed with an axe.](https://issues.apache.org/jira/browse/HADOOP-13223)_

 ## Limitations